OrthoPhys: Physically Plausible Video Generation with Orthogonal-View Geometry Guidance: Methodology

 \section{Methodology}

-We propose a two-stage generation framework that first produces orthogonal videos with physically grounded motion and subsequently synthesizes visually realistic videos with foreground–background interactions, as shown in Fig.~\ref{fig:framework}.
-The orthogonal video generation model, \textbf{Phys4View}, is presented in Sec.~\ref{sec:phys4view1} and Sec.~\ref{sec:phys4view2}, followed by the video synthesis model, \textbf{VideoSyn}, in Sec.~\ref{sec:videosyn}.
+We propose \textbf{OrthoPhys}, a two-stage generation framework that first produces orthogonal-view videos with physically grounded motion and subsequently synthesizes visually realistic videos with foreground–background interactions, as shown in Fig.~\ref{fig:framework}.
+Its orthogonal-view generation module, \textbf{Phys4View}, is presented in Sec.~\ref{sec:phys4view1} and Sec.~\ref{sec:phys4view2}, followed by its video synthesis module, \textbf{VideoSyn}, in Sec.~\ref{sec:videosyn}.